jnyfah/Shortest-Route/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/aw2kfy9o59mfjkij?svg=true)](https://ci.appveyor.com/project/jnyfah/shortest-route)
 # Shortest-Route

 This repository includes code for implementing a dijkstras algorithm in c++ to be used in modern web development with the help of webassembly.
-The program uses auto complete to allow users select input from available cities, it displays the shortest distance between the two selcected cities with paths to follow
+The program uses auto complete to allow users select input from available cities, it displays the shortest distance between the two selcected cities with paths to follow.
+ PS: I am not soo good with frontend :sweat: and to run this on windows, just change ```.sh``` files to ```.bat``` :hugs:

 ![Alt text](/utils/image.png?raw=true)